servalproject/serval-dna/doc/Servald-Configuration.md

 [conf_schema.h](../conf_schema.h) source header file.

-To examine all current *valid* configuration option settings, as produced by parsing `serval.conf` and omitting invalid and unsupported options.
-This shows the configuration as seen by permissive commands:
+To examine all current *valid* configuration option settings, as produced by parsing `serval.conf` and omitting invalid and unsupported options (ie, the configuration used by permissive commands and for logging):

     $ servald config dump --full
     debug.broadcasts=false